 DLL is managed by an Executive Board.
-The roles and responsibilities of the Board and its members are laid down in an Executive Board Charter.
+The roles and responsibilities of the Executive Board and its members are laid down in a Management Charter.
 The Executive Board has a joint responsibility for creating and maintaining a sound balance of the long term and short term interests of all stakeholders in the company including customers, shareholder, employees, regulators and the communities in which the company operates.

 The Supervisory Board of DLL supervises the management by the Executive Board and the general conduct of business.
 The Supervisory Board also monitors compliance with the law, the articles of association of DLL and other relevant rules and regulations.
 Key decisions of the Executive Board are subject to the approval of the Supervisory Board.
 Such decisions would include decisions on the strategy, the annual plans and budgets.

 DLL’s Supervisory Board consists of three members, two of whom are Rabobank Nederland representatives and one is an external member.
-The composition and the roles and responsibilities of the Supervisory Board reflect the fact that DLL is part of the Rabobank Group.
+The composition and the roles and responsibilities of the Supervisory Board reflect the fact that De Lage Landen is part of the Rabobank Group.

-Risk management is performed on a number of levels in DLL.
+Risk management is performed on a number of levels in DLL Group.
 At the highest level, the Executive Board determines the risk strategy, risk appetite and risk policies under the supervision of the Supervisory Board.
 The Executive Board is advised by the Global Risk Committee and the Asset Liability Committee.

-The boundaries for the risk DLL is prepared to accept are defined in a Risk Appetite Statement that is subject to the approval of the Supervisory Board.
+The boundaries for the risk DLL is prepared to accept are defined in a Risk Appetite Statement, which is subject to the approval of the Supervisory Board.

 There is a product approval policy and a product approval process in place to set the standards for delivering high quality, transparent and relevant products to our customers.
 Existing products are periodically screened to test whether they still meet the needs of our customers.

-DLL has an independent compliance organization.
-The head of Corporate Compliance reports to the Chief Risk Officer of the Executive Board and has a direct line to the chairman of the Supervisory Board.
+DLL Group has an independent compliance organization.
+The head of Corporate Compliance reports to the chairman of the Executive Board and has a direct line to the chairman of the Supervisory Board.

 Dutch Banking Code